 If you are looking for an affordable metal 3D printing machine, consider the Metal X by Markforged.
 This option has a build volume of 300 x 200 x 180 mm and costs just under $100,000.

-The build volume is rather large considering the price, and while $100,000 is by no means cheap, it will cost you less than the other options on this list!
+The Metal X’s build volume is rather large given the price.
+And while $100,000 is by no means cheap, it will cost you less than the other options on this list!

-Note that this cost only includes the 3D printing part of the machine.
-You will need to purchase a de-binding fluid wash statement and sintering furnace separately.
+Please note that this cost only includes the 3D printing part of the machine.
+You will need to purchase a de-binding fluid wash station and sintering furnace separately.
 This will likely bring your total cost of ownership closer to $165,000.